pythoncanarias/eoi/05-libs/README.md

  - mmap
  - operator
  - [pdb](pdb.ipynb) (Debug)
- - Sistema operativo: sys, os, shutil, glob
+ - Sistema operativo: [sys](sys.ipynb), [os](os.ipynb), shutil, glob

 - **Librerías externas**

- - Arrow
+ - [Arrow](https://arrow.readthedocs.io/en/latest/) Arrow is a Python library that offers a sensible and human-friendly approach to creating, manipulating, formatting and converting dates, times and timestamps.

- - Begins
+ - [Begins](ihttps://begins.readthedocs.io/en/latest/) Command line programs for lazy humans.

- - hug
+ - [hug](https://www.hug.rest/) Design and develop your API once, then expose it however your clients need to consume it

  - Pillow
  - pycrypto
  - psutils